ashpoz/adrianshaynes-v2/src/pages/posts/async-loading-alpinejs-components.md

 By default, your Async Alpine component is loaded as **Eager**, which means that if the component is present on the page, it will be loaded asynchronously with the highest priority.

 **Idle** is perfect for non-critical components that aren't essential for initial load.
-Async Alpine uses an arbitrary `200ms` delay before loading any idle components.
+Async Alpine uses `requestIdleCallback` to load components during the browser's "idle" periods.
+For browsers that don't support `requestIdleCallback` yet (Safari doesn't currently), an arbitrary `200ms` delay will be used.

 **Visible** will utilize `IntersectionObserver` to load the component only if it's in view.